Venus Express: Background

 The mission was proposed in 2001 to reuse the design of the Mars Express mission.
 However, some mission characteristics led to design changes: primarily in the areas of thermal control, communications and electrical power.
-For example, since Mars is approximately twice as far from the Sun as Venus, the radiant heating of the spacecraft was four times greater for Venus Express than Mars Express.
+For example, since Mars is approximately twice as far from the Sun as Venus, the radiant heating of the spacecraft was four times as great for Venus Express than Mars Express.
 Also, the ionizing radiation environment was harsher.
 On the other hand, the more intense illumination of the solar panels resulted in more generated photovoltaic power.
 The Venus Express mission also used some spare instruments developed for the Rosetta spacecraft.
 The mission was proposed by a consortium led by D. Titov (Germany), E. Lellouch (France), and F. Taylor (United Kingdom).

 Launch campaign

 Venus Express completed its final phase of testing at Astrium Intespace facility in Toulouse, France on 3 August 2005 and arrived at the airport of the Baikonur Cosmodrome on 7 August 2005.
 First flight verification test was completed on 16 August 2005.
 Integrated System Test-3 was completed on 22 August 2005.
 Last major system test successfully started on 30 August 2005.
 Electrical testing was completed on 5 September 2005.
 The Fuelling Readiness Review was completed on 21 September 2005.
 The spacecraft was mated to the Fregat upper stage on 12 October 2005.

 The launch window for Venus Express was open from 26 October to 23 November 2005, with the launch initially set for 26 October 4:43 UTC.
 However, problems with the insulation from the Fregat upper stage (detected on 21 October 2005) led to a two-week launch delay to inspect and clear out the small insulation debris that migrated on the spacecraft.
-The spacecarft arrived at launch pad on 5 November 2005 and it was launched by a Soyuz-FG/Fregat rocket on 9 November 2005 at 03:33:34 UTC into a parking Earth orbit and 1 h 36 min after launch put into its transfer orbit to Venus.
+The spacecraft arrived at launch pad on 5 November 2005 and it was launched by a Soyuz-FG/Fregat rocket on 9 November 2005 at 03:33:34 UTC into a parking Earth orbit and 1 h 36 min after launch put into its transfer orbit to Venus.

 In space

 Three trajectory correction maneuvers were successfully performed on 11 November 2005, 24 February 2006, and 29 March 2006.
 The main engine was fired successfully on 17 February 2006 in a dress rehearsal for the arrival maneuver.
 The command stack for orbit insertion maneuver was loaded on the spacecraft on 7 April 2006.
 The spacecraft arrived at Venus on 11 April 2006, after 153 days of journey, and fired its main engine between 07:10:29 and 08:00:42 UTC SCET to reduce its velocity so that it could be captured by Venusian gravity into an orbit of 400 by 330000 km.
 The burn was monitored from ESA's Control Centre ESOC in Darmstadt, Germany.
-Period of this initial orbit was nine days.
+The period of this initial orbit was nine days.